Motivate Yourself (Step 1)

 Doing this will ensure you're dedicating time for improving your language skills and as a result, you'll make progress every single day.

-3. Making Mistakes is Normal, Don't Let That Keep Yourself Down
+3. Making Mistakes is Normal, Don't Bring Yourself Down

 Don't be afraid to make mistakes.